Therapy for Teen Girls | Texas, Arizona, & Montana

 Evidence-based, trauma-informed care

-Ongoing parent collaboration when appropriate
+Ongoing parent collaboration throughout treatment

 Sessions are designed to help teens feel supported rather than scrutinized, and understood rather than corrected.